ONSdigital/census-rm-fieldwork-adapter/README.md

 # Queues

-The adapter service connects to the following queues and exhanges.
+The adapter service connects to the following queues via the exhanges listed.

  Queue | Exchange | Direction
 -------|----------|----------